North Road’s “SLYR” tool offers is the complete ArcMap to QGIS compatibility suite. Features include:

 Furthermore, many providers of spatial data only include ESRI specific layer formatting files with their data supplies.
 This leaves users with no means of utilising these official pre-defined styles in non-ESRI tools.

-The good news: North Road have been conducting extensive research and development over the past 12 months, and are pleased to announce an upcoming product which will allow use of these previously restricted formats within the open-source software environment!
+The good news: North Road have been conducting extensive research and development, and are pleased to offer a product which allows use of these previously restricted formats within the open-source software environment!

 Table of Contents